DrWhoCares/imgdanke/README.md

 ### Files in Source Folder
 #### Output Extension
 This will be the file extension applied to the end of `%2` in the magick command string, and will be the final output.
+#### Include Subfolders
+If checked, any subfolders will be parsed for supported filetypes and included in the list of files with their subpath prepended to their name (to differentiate files with the same name).
+#### Include PSDs
+If checked, PSD files will also be parsed and included in the list of files.
+If any PSD files are selected, they will be converted to the Output Extension *before* any processing is done via `magick convert "inputFilename.ext[0]" "outputFilename.ouputExt"`.
+You can freely mix PSD files and normal image files.
 #### File Selection
 The commands will be applied to the selected files.
 All files are automatically selected by default.
 The list is refreshed every time you finish a command, or press the "Refresh List" button.